DarkDuck007/MozVpn/README.md

 # Moz VPN :banana:

-A banana from hell, for connecting to the internet in Iran

-Self-made UDP-Based protocol (using LiteNetLib) as a wrapper for TCP connections (can be anything, really, but I used socks5 to simplify things)
+While the name suggests this mainly being used for VPN connections, This is a self-made UDP-Based protocol (using LiteNetLib) as a wrapper for TCP connections (can be anything, really, but I used socks5 to simplify things) you could theoretically point the endpoint to any TCP host (server-side) and connect to it from the local proxy address of the client.
+Socks5 and vless are tested.
+Moz does NOT terminate TLS.
+Connection security depends on the underlying protocol of your choice.

+## Classes and Libraries
 Main library, MozUtil, contains all the required classes for a MozConnection, usign an instance of MozManager.
 Avalonia version is the latest and greatest, but there are CLI, WPF and MAUI versions (half-baked, for android) exist as well.